hatfieldbrian/ramen/docs/vrg-sequence-diagram.md

 The sequence below shows DR protection, failover and relocate of application.
 This is a VRG focussed diagram and for simplicity (to reduce clutter), this diagram views the actions performed by ACM, DRPC or user as if they are performed by a single actor or entity.

+This version of the diagram only shows `ClusterData` related VRG conditions and does not show `Data` related VRG conditions.

 ```mermaid
 sequenceDiagram
 autonumber